Krishnapriya1407/Todolist/README.md

 # Todolist
-Have created a Todolist using HTML, CSS and Java Script with removing option
+Have created a Todolist using HTML, CSS and Java Script with delete option